nick-otter/nick-otter.github.io/_posts/2020-11-25-how to setup the Lenovo T470s to dual boot.md

 categories: misc
 ---

-# How to setup the Lenovo T470s to dual boot
+# How To Setup The Lenovo T470s To Dual Boot
 {: style="text-align: center"}

 Written by Nick Otter.